lizzieinvancouver/egret/analyses/scrapeUSDAseedmanual/_READMEscrapeUSDA.md

 For example, 800-900/wo_ah727-19-1203-801-900-71-80.zip specifies that the data tables within this folder are from pages 871-880.

 2) output: where the cleaned data is located.
+UPDATE on 14 Feb 2025: the main USDA file we probably want is now in: analyses/output/usdaGerminationCleaned.csv

 Within this folder is a master spreadsheet containing the relevant data.
 Within this spreadsheet exists a data dictionary explaining the acronyms, a page for phenology data, a page for germination data, and a page for seedcrop data.
 This spreadsheet currently needs heavy revisions.